Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Introduction

-Our results lead to the following three important implications.
-First, our results answer the first question in Section~\ref{sec:Questions}, that a total number of $\Theta(\log\log T)$ switching budget is necessary and sufficient to achieve the optimal $\widetilde{\Theta}(\sqrt{T})$ regret for the classical \bnrm and \bwk models. {Compared with existing optimal algorithms for \bnrm and \bwk which require $\Omega(T)$ switching cost in the worst case, our algorithm (when applied to \bnrm and \bwk) achieves a \emph{doubly exponential} (and best possible) improvement on the switching cost.}
+Our results have two implications.
+First, a total number of $\Theta(\log\log T)$ switching budget is necessary and sufficient to achieve the optimal $\widetilde{\Theta}(\sqrt{T})$ regret for the classical \bnrm problem (and \bwk problem as well).
+Compared with existing optimal algorithms for \bnrm that would incur an $\Omega(T)$ switching cost in the worst case, our algorithm achieves a doubly exponential (and best possible) improvement in the switching cost.

-Second, our results reveal an interesting separation on the optimal regret between the resource-constrained problems (\bwk) and the resource-unconstrained problems (\mab).
-As we have introduced before, under the standard regime, prior literature has demonstrated that both \mab and \bwk have the same optimal regret rate $\widetilde{\Theta}(\sqrt{T})$, which seemed to imply that the two problems essentially have the same statistical complexity in this regime.
-Our paper shows that when there is a switching budget, the resource-constrained and resource-unconstrained problems are indeed different, {in the sense that resource-constrained problems exhibit fundamentally larger regret rates}.
-And we explicitly characterize how the optimal regret rate depends on the number of resource constraints.
-Our results suggest that, if we fix all the other problem primitives unchanged and only add in one more resource constraint, then the regret bound is going to be larger (or equal), illustrating that resource constraints indeed increase the regret --- they make the problem (slightly) ``harder''.
+Second, our results reveal a separation on the optimal regret between the resource-constrained problem (\bnrm) and the resource-unconstrained problem (\mab).
+Under the standard regime, prior literature has shown that both \mab and \bnrm have the same optimal regret rate $\widetilde{\Theta}(\sqrt{T})$.
+Our paper shows that when there is a switching budget, the resource-constrained problem (\bnrm) exhibits a larger regret rate than the resource-unconstrained problem (\mab).
+We explicitly characterize how the optimal regret rate depends on the number of resource constraints.
+If we fix all the other problem primitives unchanged and only add in one more resource constraint, then the regret bound is going to be larger, illustrating that resource constraints indeed increase the regret --- they make the problem ``harder.''